nix-community/trustix/packages/trustix-doc/src/howto-nix/subscribing.md

-# Trustix - Using with Nix
+# Trustix - Subscribing

-The easiest way to use Trustix is via the NixOS modules.

 This document walks you through how to subscribe to an already published binary cache.

+## Requisites
+- A local Trustix instance
+- A remote log's metadata
+  - Public key
+  - URL

 ## Configuring